Sunday, August 16, 2015

 Dow Genealogy courtesy of Presque Isle Historical Society:

-The two Maine Guides that worked with Roosevelt and became lifelong friends were William Sewall and his nephew Wilmot Dow.
+Those two Maine Guides who worked with Roosevelt and became lifelong friends were William Sewall and his nephew Wilmot Dow.

 William Wingate Sewall had a sister, Pauline